WordPress/wpcs-docs/wordpress-coding-standards/php.md

 # PHP Coding Standards

-These coding standards are intended for all WordPress community, and we encourage you to use them in your themes and plugins as well.
-They are not mandatory, and if you follow any other coding style that's ok as well.
-The coding standards do encompass best practices, interoperability, translatability, and security in the WordPress ecosystem, so we recommend you use them for those purposes.
+These PHP coding standards are intended for the WordPress community as a whole.
+They are mandatory for WordPress Core and we encourage you to use them for your themes and plugins as well.

+While themes and plugin may choose to follow a different _coding style_, these **_coding standards_** are not just about _code style_, but also encompass established best practices regarding interoperability, translatability, and security in the WordPress ecosystem, so, even when using a different _code style_, we recommend you still adhere to the WordPress Coding Standards with regards to these best practices.

 While not all code may fully comply with these standards (yet), all newly committed and/or updated code should fully comply with these coding standards.

 Keep the following rules in mind when writing PHP code for WordPress, whether for core programming code, plugins, or themes.

-If you want to automate the coding standard checks, you can use official [WordPress Coding Standards](https://github.com/WordPress/WordPress-Coding-Standards) with PHP_CodeSniffer script.
+If you want to automatically check your code against this standard, you can use the official [WordPress Coding Standards](https://github.com/WordPress/WordPress-Coding-Standards) tooling, which is run using [PHP_CodeSniffer](https://github.com/squizlabs/PHP_CodeSniffer/).

 Also see the [PHP Inline Documentation Standards](https://developer.wordpress.org/coding-standards/inline-documentation-standards/php/) for further guidelines.